-Mansfield Youth Theatre (MY Theatre), in collaboration with the Renaissance, is an excellent opportunity for students between the ages of 5 and 18 to gain theatre experience in a nurturing environment, as part of a large production.
-Led by MY Theatre founder and seasoned Youth Theatre Director Dauphne Maloney, offerings for the 2019-20 season include Disney’s Frozen, Jr. and 13.
+Mansfield Youth Theatre (MY Theatre), in collaboration with the Renaissance, is an excellent opportunity for students between the ages of 5 and 19 to gain theatre experience in a nurturing environment, as part of a large production.
+Led by MY Theatre founder and seasoned Youth Theatre Director Dauphne Maloney, offerings for the 2020-21 season include Disney’s Tarzan and Godspell.
 Sensory-friendly performances of these shows will be offered.
-For more information, email email@example.com.
+For more information, email firstname.lastname@example.org.

 Renaissance Youth Opera Theatre (RYOT)

-Renaissance Youth Opera Theatre (RYOT) embraces a child’s curiosity, and gives students in grades 2-12 the chance to explore the world of theatre—whether they are interested in acting, singing, dancing, assisting with lights, helping to create costumes and props, or building the set.
-Under the direction of Lori Turner, RYOT is an intensive experience in which students work directly with experts to learn choreography, music, acting, and technical aspects of the theatre.
-Auditions are held in September and February, and 2019-2020 shows include Annie Get Your Gun and Kiss Me Kate!
-For more information please contact Lori Turner at firstname.lastname@example.org.
+Renaissance Youth Opera Theatre (RYOT) embraces a child’s curiosity, and gives students in grades 2-12 the chance to explore the world of theatre—whether they are interested in acting, singing, dancing.
+Under the direction of Lori Turner, RYOT is an intensive experience in which students work directly with experts to learn choreography, music, acting.
+Auditions are held in September and February, and 2020-21 shows include Kiss Me Kate and Singin’ in the Rain.
+For more information please contact Lori Turner at email@example.com.

 Mansfield Symphony Youth Orchestra

 The Mansfield Symphony Youth Orchestra is made up of North Central Ohio’s finest musicians, primarily in high school from a 12-county region.
-The MSYO is the only youth orchestra within a 65 mile radius of Mansfield, and represents approximately 80 members each season who perform concerts both onstage at the Renaissance and in the community.
-For more information on the Youth Orchestra program, please contact Conductor Randy Heidlebaugh at email@example.com.
+The MSYO is the only youth orchestra within a 65-mile radius of Mansfield and represents approximately 80 members each season who perform concerts both onstage at the Renaissance and in the community.
+For more information on the Youth Orchestra program, please contact Conductor Stephen Domka at firstname.lastname@example.org.

 Since 1992, the MSO’s Youth Strings program has both complemented the musical instruction young people receive in their schools as well as provided a large ensemble experience to students who have no access to a school orchestra program.
 The Youth Strings is comprised of approximately 50 students, mainly in grades 6 through 10.
 For more information on the Youth Strings program, contact Conductor Anthony Springer at email@example.com.

-In just 5 days, students who attend our Broadway Camp create and perform a mini-musical!
-Featuring the music of such contemporary musicals as Les Misérables, Wicked, Young Frankenstein, Shrek, and Matilda, students explore the world of musical theatre in a special camp that focuses on the elements of performance through theatre games, improv, and dramatic play as well as staging and the opportunity to sing their hearts out.
-Broadway Camp is sensory-inclusive, with dates announced in spring 2020.
+In just 5 days, students who attend our Broadway Camp create and perform a mini-musical review!
+Featuring the music of such contemporary musicals as The Lion King, Aladdin, Dear Evan Hansen, and Wicked, students explore the world of musical theatre in a special camp that focuses on the elements of performance through theatre games, improv, and dramatic play as well as staging and the opportunity to sing their hearts out.
+Broadway Camp is sensory-inclusive, with dates announced in spring 2021.